 Boston Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

-You can get to Wrentham Premium Outlets from Boston by commuter rail train, taxi or a shared ride service such as Uber or Lyft, and by a rental or private car.
-So let's take a look at each one to see which might be easiest and best for you.
+So let's take a look at each remaining option to see which might be easiest and best for you.

 How to Get to Wrentham Village Premium Outlets from Boston by Train

-Between the cost of your train tickets and taxis/Ubers, total round trip price will be similar to the express bus - maybe a little more, maybe a little less.
+Between the cost of your train tickets and taxis/Ubers, the total round trip price still rings up as the cheapest transportation option.

 Taking a Taxi or Uber/Lyft from Boston to Wrentham Village Premium Outlets